 - It doesn’t let you put links in your captions.

-- And it doesn’t allow third-party apps to post to the platform.
+- For a long time, it didn’t allow third-party apps to post to the platform.

-That last point is especially tricky for digital marketers.
+That last point was especially tricky for digital marketers.

-The benefits that services like Hootsuite and Buffer brought to managing other social networks doesn’t carry over to Instagram.
+The benefits that services like Hootsuite and Buffer brought to managing other social networks didn’t carry over to Instagram.

-You can’t plan your content ahead of time and publish it automatically like you can on Twitter or Facebook.
-That means when you want to post something to Instagram, you have to be there to push the Share button.
+You couldn’t plan your content ahead of time and publish it automatically like you could on Twitter or Facebook.
+That means when you wanted to post something to Instagram, you had to be there to push the Share button.

-All of that leaves you with little choice but to explore scheduling apps that let you organize, upload, and preview your Instagram posts.
+This means you might be ready to explore scheduling apps that let you organize, upload, and preview your Instagram posts.

-To help you play it safe and succeed on Instagram, I’m going to show you how to use four different tools to automate your Instagram content scheduling.
+To help you succeed on Instagram, I’m going to show you how to use four different tools to automate your Instagram content scheduling.

 Let’s get started.